CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

 ### List services

-`grpc_cli ls` command lists services and methods exposed at a given port:	// modified reset zoome button
+`grpc_cli ls` command lists services and methods exposed at a given port:

 - List all the services exposed at a given port

   ```sh
   $ ./grpc_cli ls localhost:50051
   ```
-/* `href`s can contain spaces, so let's be a bit more flexible here */

   output:
   ```sh
   grpc.examples.echo.Echo